khalid-naami/khalid-naami.github.io/blog/2026-06-04-bulgarian-border-scramble-f16-mystery.md

 ---

-*To understand how geopolitical risk and energy supply shocks affect options pricing and market volatility, explore our quantitative derivatives data at [Dashboard Options](https://dashboardoptions.com/).
-To hedge against currency debasement and sovereign risk, examine wealth protection strategies with physical gold at [Augusta Precious Metals](https://eurodongold.com).*
+*To understand how geopolitical risk and energy supply shocks affect options pricing and market volatility, explore our quantitative derivatives data at [Dashboard Options](https://dashboardoptions.com/).*